By The Numbers: The Definitive Ride-Count Countdown of Disney & Universal’s Parks’ Lineups

 The park’s next big addition was 2023’s Modern Marvel: TRON Lightcycle Run – a copy of Shanghai Disneyland’s Space Mountain successor, placed in Magic Kingdom right next to the original Space Mountain.
 Despite early rumors that the new E-Ticket would replace the aging Tomorrowland Speedway, some clever placement allowed a shortened version of the Speedway to remain, meaning TRON really is a +1 to the park’s ride count.

-What’s next?
 Disney World’s Splash Mountain officially took its last plunge into the Briar Patch in January 2023.
-The temporary loss of one of Disney’s fabled “mountains” won’t last forever.
-The ride is being transformed into Tiana’s Bayou Bash – a new musical journey through the world of Disney’s 2009 animated film The Princess and the Frog.
-The new ride is set to debut in “late 2024,” which will raise Magic Kingdom’s ride count to its highest ever level: 26.
+The temporary loss of one of Disney’s fabled “mountains” didn’t last forever.
+The ride was transformed into Tiana’s Bayou Adventure – a new musical journey through the world of Disney’s 2009 animated film The Princess and the Frog.
+Its opening in June 2024 raised Magic Kingdom’s ride count to its highest ever level: 26.

 2. Tokyo Disneyland